The new 224 Valkyrie has a cool name and is getting lots of publicity these days, but do you really need one?

 Some of the links below are affiliate links.
 This means I will earn a small commission (at no extra cost to you) if you make a purchase or rifle, handgun, shotgun, or rimfire ammunition.
 This helps support the blog and allows me to continue to create free content that’s useful to hunters like yourself.
 Thanks for your support.

-Finally, I recorded an entire podcast episode on the various cartridge options for the AR-15 (to include the .224 Valkyrie).
+Finally, I recorded an entire podcast episode on the .224 Valkyrie.
 If you’d rather listen than read, you can either just press play below or click the appropriate link to download the episode through your preferred service.

 224 Valkyrie: History